GPMP/n8n-node-notificacoes-inteligentes/README.md

 **Optional Fields:**
 -   **Filters:** Allows filtering by name, phone, email, or tag.
--   **Include Relationships:** Check to bring related data, such as lists, tags, list sources, or associated users.
+-   **Include Relationships:** Check to bring related data, such as lists, tags or list sources.

 **How to use:**
 Select "Get All Leads", define the desired filters (or leave blank to list all) and execute.